Mambouna/pgturbo/doc/from-scratch.rst

 The biggest thing that differs is that there is no ``forever`` loop in Python code.
 This is the big difference between Scratch and most text-based programming languages: you must update the game by one animation step and then return.
-Returning gives Pygame Zero a chance to do things like processing input or redrawing the screen.
+Returning gives Pygame Turbo a chance to do things like processing input or redrawing the screen.
 Loop forever and the game would just sit there, so any loops need to finish quickly.

-Pygame Zero calls an ``update()`` function when it wants you to update the animation by one step, so we just need to add a call to ``update_pipes()``::
+Pygame Turbo calls an ``update()`` function when it wants you to update the animation by one step, so we just need to add a call to ``update_pipes()``::

    def update():